PythonOT/POT/docs/source/quickstart.rst

 where :math:`b_k` are also weights in the simplex.
 In the non-regularized case, the problem above is a classical linear program.
-In this case we propose a solver :any:`ot.lp.barycenter` that rely on generic LP solvers.
+In this case we propose a solver :meth:`ot.lp.barycenter` that rely on generic LP solvers.
 By default the function uses :any:`scipy.optimize.linprog`, but more efficient LP solvers from cvxopt can be also used by changing parameter :code:`solver`.
 Note that this problem requires to solve a very large linear program and can be very slow in